InfoMeters/SampleApps/SDKHowToDocumentation.md

 1. Download the **SDK Package** and place `infometers-android-sdk.jar` into the `libs` folder in your project.

 2. Set up the **InfoMeters SDK** by going thru the steps below.
-(See Version I: Making a new app and/or Version II: Adding to your app)
+(See Case I: Making a new app and/or Case II: Adding to your app)

 3. Test your application by **reading data** into your **app** from medical monitoring device(s).